LilboX3/TWMailer/README.txt

 READ: If you want to read a particular message, use the READ command.
 Insert the user's name and the message number.

-DELETE: To remove a message, use the DELETE command.
+DELETE: To remove a message, use the DEL command.
 Specify the user's name and the message number to delete.

 Quitting TwMailer
 When you're finished using TwMailer, you can exit the client using the QUIT command.